gurpreet-ai/gurpreet-ai.github.io/_posts/2018-12-31-Linear-Algebra-Review.md

 $$

 ## 6. Trace
-The trace of a square matrix, denoted tr(A), is the sum of diagonal elements in the matrix.
+The trace of a square matrix, denoted **Tr(A)**, is defined as the sum of the diagonal elements of the matrix.

 $$
 A = \left( \begin{array}{ccc}